kevin0603-dev/nft-marketplace/README.md

 #  NFT Marketplace

-This is a fullstack DApp NFT Marketplace built as a study project to learn more about blockchain and smart contract development.
+This is a fullstack DApp NFT Marketplace built under the purpose of secure smart contract programming.
 Made with NodeJS, Hardhat, Solidity, ReactJS, NextJS and Vercel.

 # Market basic actions